crazyc4t/dotfiles/README.md

 And then enable the display manager:
 `sudo systemctl enable lightdm.service`

+Note: I no longer use the Aether theme, am using the [Osmos](https://github.com/Warinyourself/lightdm-webkit-theme-osmos) theme that supports tons of window managers, you can install it by doing:
+`yay -S lightdm-webkit-theme-osmos`

 ## Installing a Window manager
 You can install any type of window manager, but for me is essential to have qtile, so that is what am going to do: